Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Avoiding pitfalls

 Whether you’re new to credit or you’re a credit veteran, you need to be careful of counterproductive actions.
-Some examples of things we advise you to avoid if at all possible are payday lenders, refund-anticipation loans, check cashers, and credit repair companies.
+Some examples of things I advise you to avoid if at all possible are payday lenders, refund-anticipation loans, check cashers, and credit repair companies.

 You won’t go blind from using a payday lender once for an emergency, but the very concept of this type of high-interest loan is flawed.
 If you have no savings, you’re living paycheck to paycheck, and an emergency expense comes up, does getting a payday loan make sense?
 You have to pay back a short-term (two weeks or so) loan on your next payday.
 But all that money is already committed, so how can you pay it back?
-Chances are you’ll need more than one loan and end up owing lots of money in interest charges.
+Chances are you’ll need more than one loan and end up owing lots of money in fees and interest charges.

 Refund-anticipation loans are another potentially counterproductive borrowing product.
 These loans accelerate an e-filed tax refund by a very short period for a very large fee when calculated as an annual percentage rate (APR).
 Plus, if your refund is held up or reduced, you owe more money on the loan than you expected.

 Check cashers perform a valid but expensive function for people with no bank accounts who need to cash checks.
-We suggest that you get a bank account so you have a place to begin saving and stop paying for unnecessary check cashing.
+I suggest that you get a bank account so you have a place to begin saving and stop paying for unnecessary check cashing.

 Credit repair companies have a horrid reputation.
 Legislation called the Credit Repair Organizations Act has tried to limit the damage caused by fraudulent actions that some companies advise to rig the credit-reporting system.
 If you’re thinking of credit repair companies, think again.